Ircam-RnD/wiml-prototype/README.md

-# WIML Server - Web Interactive Machine Learning service prototype, based on XMM library by Jules Françoise and parts of Soundworks and WavesJS
+# WIML Server

+## Web Interactive Machine Learning service prototype, based on XMM library by Jules Françoise, and parts of Soundworks and WavesJS

 ## Requirements :